Sound-Absorbing Flooring: 4 Options to Consider

 Hydrana Water Resistant Laminate Flooring by Beauflor

 Sound absorption is not something you might typically consider when you begin your flooring selection process.
-But you know hollow or loud flooring when you hear it!
+But you know hollow or loud a floor sounds when you hear it!
 From the dog’s nails clicking as you try to sleep at night to running kids that sound like thunder while you try to watch a movie, your home’s sounds can affect your comfort of living in multiple ways.

 The good news is that these disruptive sounds can be reduced with the proper flooring and installation methods.
-In this guide, Twenty & Oak breaks down different types of sound ratings to be aware of as you shop and the best sound-absorbing flooring options to consider to create a quieter, more peaceful home.
+In this guide, Twenty & Oak breaks down different types of sound ratings to be aware of as you shop and the best sound-absorbing options for your new floors to consider to create a quieter, more peaceful home.

-For flooring, there are two different types of sound ratings.
+There are two different types of sound ratings for hard surface floors.
 The first is impact sounds, or the Impact Insulation Class, and the second is transmission sounds, known as the Noise Reduction Coefficient.

-Impact Insulation Class (IIC) is the measurement of a flooring’s ability to reduce a sound’s impact.
+Impact Insulation Class (IIC) is the measurement of a floor's ability to reduce a sound’s impact.
 In layman's terms, this means how much sound vibration travels, similar to the way you might hear dropped objects or footsteps in the room above.
 The higher the IIC class, the more sound reduction.
-Here are three IIC classes and their standard flooring types:
+Here are three IIC classes:

 IIC 50–The lowest rating and least impact, IIC 50 is typically found in stone and tile.
 An IIC 50 rating is applicable for ground floors.
 However, without much insulation between, we recommend avoiding this for second or higher levels in your home.